The Horn of Plenty: Styling

-Models were styled with stark white face makeup, bleached eyebrows, and exaggerated, overdrawn lips in red or black.
-McQueen originally wanted a look that emphasized the eyes, but Philips created a lip-centric look, drawing on McQueen's ideas as well as his own.
+Models were styled with stark white face makeup, bleached eyebrows, and exaggerated, overdrawn lips in red or black; the colours used mirrored those used for the garments.
+McQueen originally asked for a look that emphasized the eyes, but Philips created a lip-centric look, drawing on McQueen's ideas as well as his own.
 The white face came from the makeup of the Elizabethan era, while the dark overdrawn lips were taken from clown makeup and actress Joan Crawford.
+There was also an influence from the absurdist Terry Gilliam film Brazil (1985).
 Some reviewers have identified the makeup style as a reference to avant-garde performance artist Leigh Bowery, whom McQueen knew and admired.
-Frankel took it as a jab at the kind of extreme distortions in appearance that can be created by plastic surgery.
-Eric Wilson from The New York Times suspected an influence from the Terry Gilliam film Brazil (1985).
-McQueen also wanted to draw on "Eliza Doolittle at the flower market before she transforms in My Fair Lady".
+Others took it as a jab at the kind of extreme distortions in appearance that can be created by cosmetic procedures like filler injections or plastic surgery.
+Still others suggested a resemblance to the exaggerated features of sex dolls.

+McQueen additionally wanted to draw on "Eliza Doolittle at the flower market before she transforms in [the 1964 film] My Fair Lady".
 Palau's hairstyling wound up accounting for this.
 He concealed the models' hair within head wraps, then added arrangements of aluminium cans wrapped in plastic, creating what Philips called a "dirty, early morning flower market" look.
-Hairstyling and hats were unique to each model and each look.
+Hairstyling and hats were unique to each model and look.

 The poses and gestures the models made while walking called back to the stylised body language in silent films and mid-century fashion photography.
 Some models found it difficult to walk in the extremely high heels that accompanied most outfits.
 Polina Kasina told fashion theorist Caroline Evans, with some amusement, that they were "easy to walk in", but frightening nonetheless, because "you never know" what might happen on the runway.
 Kate Bethune perceived a strong Gothic influence to the runway show, with styling that "teetered on the precipice between the grotesque and the farcical".